• Home

 • If you are taking PSY 101 now (or have already completed it):

-• take three or four foundation/distribution courses (e.g., Religion, English, Natural Science, free elective)
+• take two or three Pillar II Inquiry courses (e.g., Religion, Philosophy, English, History)

 • SECOND-YEAR STUDENTS